wso2/docs-is/en/docs/learn/configuring-email-otp.md

 Follow the instructions in the sections below to configure MFA using Email OTP:

-!!! tip
+!!! tip "Before you begin"

-    Before you begin!

     -   To ensure you get the full understanding of configuring Email OTP with WSO2 IS, the sample travelocity application is used in this use